 Take Xenoblade Chronicles 3, launching at the end of July.
 At 15GB, it’s the largest mainline Xenoblade game to date.
 And on a base Switch without a microSD card installed, it will eat up just under half of the total storage space available.
 The equivalent on PS5 would be a game taking up roughly 400 to 500GB of space.
 Not even storage-hungry games like Call of Duty: Warzone or Horizon Forbidden West can claim to achieve that.

 Moreover, Nintendo’s first party output is only going to get more ambitious with time.
 We already know that Monolith Soft is working on a gigantic new IP.
-Similarly, future Zelda titles are likely to surpass even Breath of the Wild 2 in terms of boundary-pushing scope.
+Similarly, future Zelda titles are likely to surpass even Tears of the Kingdom in terms of boundary-pushing scope.

 Nintendo absolutely needs to bring its A game when it comes to storage space on its future consoles, then.
 And I don’t just mean a modest bump up to something like 128GB.
 When even smartphones like the Samsung Galaxy S22 can offer up to 256GB of storage space, Nintendo has no excuse not to bolster its tech.